o3de/o3de.org/content/docs/userguide/components/physx-terrain.md

 ---
-description: ' Use the PhysX Terrain component to create a physics collider in &ALYlong;. '
+description: ' Use the PhysX Terrain component to create a physics collider in Amazon Lumberyard. '
 title: PhysX Terrain
 ---
 # PhysX Terrain {#component-physx-terrain}